empowerID/empowernow_docs/docs/personas/sales.md

 ## What it isn’t

 - Not a full PAM suite (no mature session brokering/recording, endpoint privilege elevation, broad JIT for human admins)
-- Secrets is a built‑in capability of the CRUD Service.
+- Secrets is a built‑in capability of the Orchestration Service.
 CRUD provides a full workflow/orchestration engine (graph workflows, `/execute`, plugins, connectors).
 We compete with n8n/Make/Zapier on workflow automation; our differentiator is policy‑first execution with PDP/PEP‑enforced secrets and enterprise observability.

 ## Where we’re strong